Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 ## Acronyms

-Define acronyms before first use.
+Define acronyms on first use.
 On subsequent use on a page/section you do not need to redefine the acronym.

 ## Be explicit